CogPlatform/Notes/Raspberry-Pi-4-PTB.md

 ## Latest MESA

 You can update the GPU drivers.
-The easiest way is to use precompiled ones, see https://www.raspberrypi.org/forums/viewtopic.php?f=67&t=293361
+The easiest way is to use precompiled ones, see https://www.raspberrypi.org/forums/viewtopic.php?f=67&t=293361 and https://github.com/smartavionics/Cura/releases in particular.

 ```
-LD_LIBRARY_PATH=/opt/mesa/lib/arm-linux-gnueabihf octave --gui
+LD_LIBRARY_PATH=/opt/mesa/lib/aarch64-linux-gnu octave --gui
 ```
 Or set `LD_LIBRARY_PATH` in your `.zshrc` to use as the default...